On Your Own: Pro-level Autonomous Drone Racing in Uninstrumented Arenas: Autonomous Drone Racing

 \subsection{State Estimation Stack}

 Our state estimation stack leverages VIO from the Intel T265.
 Although VIO provides highly accurate short-term estimates, its performance degrades over time, leading to significant drift, especially during fast maneuvers that introduce motion blur.
 To mitigate this drift, we incorporate detections of the only predefined landmarks in drone racing: the gates.
-By identifying the corners of the gates in the captured images, the drone's pose relative to the gate is computed by solving the Perspective-n-Point (PnP) problem.
-The global pose of the drone is then refined using the gate's known location in the track layout.
+By identifying the corners of the gates in the captured images, the drone's pose relative to the gate is computed by solving the Perspective-n-Point (PnP) problem, \secondrevision{of which only the positional component is used. } The global \secondrevision{position} of the drone is then refined using the gate's known location in the track layout, \secondrevision{whereas the attitude is left uncorrected, as it exhibits a substantially lower drift over time.}

 Using fixed exposure and carefully tuning the exposure time and gain, we obtain good image brightness with minimal motion blur, ensuring reliable VIO. \revision{We enable ``mapping'', allowing the device to build and update an internal map for loop closure and small drift correction.
 In contrast, we disable ``relocalization'', which attempts to re-align the estimate after large drifts, and ``pose jumping'', which can cause discontinuous estimates.
-This configuration provided the best balance of VIO accuracy and reliability, while still allowing us to correct larger drifts using gate measurements.} The right camera operates at 30Hz and its frames are synchronized with the corresponding VIO estimates.
+This configuration provided the best balance of VIO accuracy and reliability, while still allowing us to correct larger drifts using gate measurements.} The right camera operates at 30Hz, and its frames are synchronized with the corresponding VIO estimates.

 \revision{ Our drift correction strategy starts with the detection of all visible gates in the undistorted image (see Sec.~\ref{sec:vision-stack} and Fig.~\ref{fig:vision_stack}).
 Then, we solve a PnP problem for each detected gate with four visible corners using OpenCV's \texttt{ SOLVEPNP\_ITERATIVE}, which initializes the solution using homography decomposition, as the gates are planar, and refines it with a nonlinear Levenberg-Marquardt minimization scheme.
 Using these gate measurements and the known track map, we set up a Kalman Filter similar to the one presented in~\cite{scaramuzza-nature} to estimate the translational drift of the VIO.
 In our case, the state vector is \(\mathbf{x} = \mathbf{p}_d^T \in \mathbb{R}^3\), representing the positional drift vector.
 Unlike~\cite{scaramuzza-nature}, we do not estimate the drift velocity as it has a less stable behaviour when loop closure is performed at the camera firmware level.
 Therefore, the state \(\mathbf{x}\) and covariance \(\mathbf{P}\) are propagated according to: